Zeroth-Order Constrained Optimization from a Control Perspective via Feedback Linearization

 At any equilibrium~$(x^\star,\lambda^\star)$ of \cref{eq:FO-dynamics}, we have~$\nabla f(x^\star) + J_h(x^\star)^\top \lambda^\star = 0$.
 If, in addition,~$x^\star$ is feasible (i.e.,~$h(x^\star)=0$), then~$(x^\star,\lambda^\star)$ satisfies the KKT conditions \cref{eq:KKT}.
 Hence, the control objective is to design~$\lambda_t$ so that the closed-loop dynamics drive~$y_t \to 0$ and stabilize~$x_t$ at a feasible equilibrium (see \cref{fig:control-perspective-constrained-opt}).

 To design the controller~$\lambda_t$ to reach a feasible equilibrium, we next introduce the feedback linearization (FL) approach, which is the main focus of this paper.

 \textbf{Feedback linearization (FL).} ~ FL is a classical control technique for stabilizing nonlinear systems of the form by introducing a new input that cancels the nonlinearities~\cite{isidori1985nonlinear,henson1997feedback}.
-If~$G(x)$ is invertible, one may set~$\lambda_t = G(x_t)^{-1}(u_t - F(x_t))$, so that the dynamics reduce to~$x_{t+1} - x_t = u_t$, a linear system for which standard stabilizing controllers are available.
+If~$G(x)$ is invertible, one can apply a feedback transformation by introducing a new (virtual) control input $u_t$ and redefining the original input as ~$\lambda_t = A(x_t)^{-1}(b(x_t) + u_t)$.
+Substituting this expression into \eqref{eq:non-linear} yields: $x_{t+1} - x_t = u_t$, a linear system for which standard stabilizing controllers are available.

 Recall the dynamics in~\cref{eq:FO-dynamics}.
 Writing out the constraint evolution gives